USPS says it’s too close to the election for most of Congress to inspect facilities

 The Postal Service is citing the Hatch Act, which prohibits civil servants from certain partisan activities, and in-house ethics rules in turning away tour requests from anyone on a ballot within 45 days of a primary or general election.
-Under those guidelines, more than 85 percent of Congress — every member of the House, who are elected every two years, and a third of the Senate, where terms are six years — plus thousands more state and local officials are currently prohibited from visiting mail facilities.
+Under those guidelines, more than 85 percent of Congress — every member of the House, which has two-year terms, and a third of the Senate, where terms are six years — plus thousands more state and local officials are prohibited from visiting mail facilities.
 However, under federal guidelines, such restrictions cannot prevent elected officials from “appropriately representing their constituents."

 “The post office is subject to oversight by Congress.
 That’s what the law says,” Pascrell said in an interview.
 As such, it must submit to “unceasing oversight from the democratically elected representatives.